robdodson/robdodson.github.com/source/_posts/2012-11-18-a-require-dot-js-multipage-shimmed-site-how-to.markdown

 </script>
 ```

 First we bring in our combined require.js/jquery script.
 Then we load `common.js` and only *after* `common.js` is loaded do we load the page specific code in `main-about`.
-If you stick to this structure you should be able to easily layer your code so it's easy to manage throughout your site.
+If you stick to this structure you should be able to layer your code so it's easy to manage throughout your site.

 ## [Grab the Example Source](https://github.com/robdodson/requirejs-multipage-shim-tutorial)